resheku/my-awesome/README.md

 - [Cookie-AutoDelete/Cookie-AutoDelete](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete) - Firefox and Chrome WebExtension that deletes cookies and other browsing site data as soon as the tab closes, domain changes, browser restarts, or a combination of those events.
 - [Eugeny/tabby](https://github.com/Eugeny/tabby) - A terminal for a more modern age
 - [NarrativeScience/log.io](https://github.com/NarrativeScience/log.io) - Real-time log monitoring in your browser
-- [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog provides open-source product analytics that you can self-host.
+- [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog provides open-source product analytics, session recording, feature flagging and a/b testing that you can self-host.
 - [SoftwareBrothers/adminjs](https://github.com/SoftwareBrothers/adminjs) - AdminJS is an admin panel for apps written in node.js
 - [Unleash/unleash](https://github.com/Unleash/unleash) - Unleash is the open source feature toggle service.
 - [Zettlr/Zettlr](https://github.com/Zettlr/Zettlr) - A Markdown Editor for the 21st century.